rackerlabs/docs-cloud-databases/apidocs/dev-guide/api-operations/automated-backups.rst

 ..  note::

-  -  Scheduled backups are not yet supported for replicas and high availability instances.

   -  Any user calling the scheduled backup operations for Cloud DB will need access to Cloud Files.

+Supported datastore versions for HA are MySQL 5.6, Percona 5.6, and MariaDB 10.

 The Scheduled backups API supports the following operations: